-Fees payable to the Directors are disclosed in Note 18 in these financial statements.
+Fees payable to the Directors (key management personnel) are disclosed in Note 18 to these financial statements.

 In the opinion of the Directors, all related party transactions have been carried out on an arm's length basis taking cognisance of normal commercial terms.